 How it works

 If an employee experiences a work-related discomfort or injury, they should call the 24/7 Nurse Care Line at 1-888-449-7787 and then notify their supervisor.

 - When an employee calls the 24/7 Nurse Care Line, a WorkCare representative will confirm their contact information and condition, then transfer the employee to a nurse or physician to assist them.

-- The medical professional will assess the employee’s condition and either refer them to a clinic or provide them with self-care recommendations.
+- The medical professional will assess the employee’s condition and either refer them to a clinic provide you with self-care recommendations or refer you to a clinic (which could be an on-site clinic or telemedicine service).

 - To ensure employees receive proper care, the medical professional may ask about their medical history, including what medications they are taking.
 This information is not shared with PG&E but can be critical in addressing an employee’s work-related condition.